fedelemantuano/DevOps/Openshift/minishift.md

     minishift config set vm-driver virtualbox

     ### delete
-    minishift delete -f     # to remove the generated VM minishift delete --force --clear-cache      # to remove the generated VM
+    minishift delete -f     # to remove the generated VM in $USER_HOME\.minishift minishift delete --force --clear-cache      # to remove the generated VM and all $USER_HOME\.minishift

 ## shell (as minikube)
     login: docker